Bob Latchford

 Robert Dennis Latchford (born 18 January 1951) is an English former footballer who played as a centre forward.
-He made more than 500 appearances in the Football League, playing for Birmingham City, Everton, Swansea City and Coventry City in the First Division, and won 12 full caps for England.
+He made more than 500 appearances in the Football League, playing for Birmingham City, Everton, Swansea City and Coventry City in the First Division, and represented England at youth and under-23 levels before making 12 appearances at senior level.

 Career

 Latchford was born in Kings Heath, Birmingham.
 He was transferred from Birmingham City to Everton for £350,000, a British transfer record at the time (Howard Kendall and Archie Styles were transferred to Birmingham City as part of the same deal, with Birmingham being paid just £80,000).
 At Everton, Latchford was the top scorer for six successive seasons.
 He scored 30 goals in the 1977–78 season, winning a £10,000 prize offered by a national newspaper for the first footballer to reach that number in a single season.
 During the mid-seventies, Latchford was widely considered one of the top English forwards of his generation.
 He earned his first full cap for England in a World Cup qualifier against Italy in 1977.
 In April 2006 a book was published telling the story of his 1977/78 season.
 Co-written with journalist Martin O'Boyle, the book supports Everton's former players charity.

 The closest he came to a winner's medal at Everton was as a finalist in the League Cup in 1977.
+The match went to three games; after a goalless draw at Wembley, Latchford scored in both replays - a late equaliser in the first replay at Hillsborough, which ended 1-1, and the opening goal at Old Trafford in an eventual 3-2 defeat to Aston Villa.
 Latchford made 268 appearances (3 as substitute) for Everton scoring 138 goals.
 After a guest stint in Australia for Brisbane Lions in 1981, scoring 4 goals in as many appearances, Latchford left Everton for Swansea, newly promoted to the top tier of English football, scoring a hat-trick on his debut for the Swans.
 He scored 35 goals in 87 league appearances during his three years at Swansea, meaning that - as at Everton - he averaged a goal nearly every other game.